chrcarrizosa/shinyseg/docs/docs/how-to/penetrance.md

 -   **Liability class**, where the user manually specifies them.

-The mode can be switched anytime with the input on the left of the header, but note that [Relative risk](/how-to/penetrance#relative-risk) will be unavailable if incomplete dominance is selected.
+The mode can be switched anytime with the input on the left of the header, but note that `Relative risk` will be unavailable if incomplete dominance is selected.

 ## 1) Relative risk {#relative-risk}

-This is a parametric version of the survival penetrances introduced by [Belman et al. (2020)](https://doi.org/10.1038/s41436-020-0920-4).
+This is a parametric version of the survival penetrances described in [Belman et al. (2020)](https://doi.org/10.1038/s41436-020-0920-4).
 It is based on: